igordeoliveirasa/mvt-ios/README.md

 mvt-ios
 =======

 Social Login for iOS.
-Current there is Facebook.
+There is Facebook, currently.
 I want to add Google, GitHub, Twitter, Linkedin and so on.

 Pre-requisites
 -------